-On March 30, 2004 we commenced an initial public offering (IPO) of 4.6 million shares of our Class B common stock.
+On March 30, 2004 we commenced an initial public offering ("IPO") of 4.6 million shares of our Class B common stock.
 The closing of the IPO took place on April 5, 2004.
 The proceeds of the IPO, net of cash offering expenses were approximately \$27.2 million.
-In connection with the IPO, the underwriters were also granted warrants, exercisable over a period commencing one year after the offering date and ending five years from the offering date, to purchase 120,000 shares of Class B common stock at an exercise price equal to \$8.45 per share.
-Proceeds have been or will be used to pay for product and business development, acquisitions and strategic relationships, capital expenditures, personnel, facilities, earn-out obligations and working capital and other general corporate purposes.
+In connection with the IPO, the underwriters were also granted warrants, exercisable over a four year period commencing one year from the offering date and ending five years from the offering date, to purchase 120,000 shares of Class B common stock at an exercise price equal to \$8.45 per share.
+Net proceeds have been or are expected to be used to pay for product and business development, acquisitions and strategic relationships, capital expenditures, personnel, facilities, earn-out obligations and working capital and other general corporate purposes.